urnathan/urnathan.github.io/_posts/2020-05-25-hackathon.md

 This Memorial Day weekend is a 4 day holiday for me, because my employer decided we should all take Friday off too.
 But of course, no travel.
-I decided that I needed to properly librarify my modules protocol library of mine, so that it could be extended for other uses and used in other projects.
+I decided that I needed to properly librarify my modules protocol library, so that it could be extended for other uses and used in other projects.
+(ETA:This is now libcody)

 First I needed a name, that of course is one of the hard problems of CS.
 I punted as one didn't come to mind &mdash; I can always apply